baycom/tfrec/README.md

 ```

 Some sensors (rain, wind, door) send a history of previous values.
 This history is
 currently just internally decoded but not used.
-You can see if with the "-DD" option.
+You can see it with the "-DD" option.

 ## Troubleshooting